 High Level Cleaning Equipment

 The primary problem faced in cleaning at high level is access.
 Stairs and walkways are not often in evidence in industrial premises so other means may have to be employed such as scaffolding or a mechanical aid like a cherry picker or scissor lift.
 This type of access equipment should be used by licensed operators who have undergone appropriate training.
-For instance powered access operators should have a Powered Access Licence issued through the IPAF (International Powered Access Federation) which confirms their ability to do the job and protects the employer and customer.
+For instance powered access operators should have a Powered Access Licence issued through the IPAF (International Powered Access Federation) which confirms their ability to use the equipment safely.
+Safe working practices should also be in place.

-Using Cleaning Equipment for hard to reach areas
+Using cleaning equipment in hard to reach areas

 Once access has been attained the cleaning operation has to be carried out.
 This may be a simple as a bucket of water and a sponge but, more likely, sophisticated equipment is required.

 A vacuum cleaner is one possibility, perhaps in the form of a back pack vacuum which allows the operator more flexibility to reach difficult areas.